1971 Stanley Cup Final: Coaching controversies

 Both clubs would suffer public controversies regarding coaching performances, specifically accusations of mishandling star players during the series.

 Chicago head coach Billy Reay would be attacked in the media by Hawks star forward Bobby Hull for his excessive employment of two little used forwards, Lou Angotti and Eric Nesterenko, as well as the injured defenceman Keith Magnuson in game seven.
 With a 2–0 Black Hawks lead, both Hull and Hawks star centre Stan Mikita were left on the bench for extended periods in favor of Angotti and Nesterenko, including two four-on-four situations.
 The wide open matchup should have favoured the frustrated Hull, who had been successfully shadowed in the series by Canadiens rookie Rejean Houle.
 The first two Canadien goals were tallied with the two backliners on the ice and the hobbled Magnuson was beaten one on one by speedy Montreal centre Henri Richard for the ultimate game winner.

 The Canadiens suffered their own coaching controversy earlier in the series when head coach Al MacNeil benched alternate captain Henri Richard in game five.
 Following the 2-0 loss, Richard ripped MacNeil in the media calling him incompetent and "the worst coach I ever played for."
 Accusation of favoring English-speaking players plagued MacNeil and turned the public against him.
 Following death threats, MacNeil and his family were assigned body guards for the final home game in Montreal.
-Even the eventual series victory wouldn't be enough to save MacNeil's job.
-He was replaced as head coach by Scotty Bowman soon after the finals.
+MacNeil resigned as coach after the final and was replaced by Scotty Bowman.